mindis/snowplow.github.com/_posts/2013-09-03-using-qubole-to-analyze-snowplow-web-data.md

 Qubole is a particular nice service if you want to use Apache Hive.
 It was developed by the same engineers who originally built Apache Hive at Facebook.
 In the [guide to getting started with Qubole] [qubole-wiki], which we have just published, we walk Snowplow users through the process of running their first query Apache Hive query on Snowplow data with Qubole.

+We intend to follow-up the getting started guide with a set of recipes for using both [Hive] [hive] and [Mahout] [mahout] via Qubole.
+Stay tuned!

 As always, we welcome comments and feedback - especially on how you find the combination of Qubole's data crunching capability, on Snowplow's granular event-level data.